cyberark/cyberark-conjur-cli/CONTRIBUTING.md

   pack the client using the different VMs we have available to us.
 For macOS, you will need to use your local machine.
 See the below section _How to create release artifacts_ for detailed information on how to create CLI binaries.

-*Important!* The final artifacts that are delivered to the customer *must* be created from the version tag
+*Important!* The final artifacts that are delivered to the customer should be created from the master branch

 ### Sign artifacts

+- Sign Windows executable

-Sign and notarize the artifacts.
+- Sign and notarize the ConjurCLI app for macOS

-*Important!* The final artifacts that are delivered to the customer *must* be created from the version tag
+*Important!* The final artifacts that are delivered to the customer should be created from the master branch

 ### How to create release artifacts